-The president, in turn, passed the complaint to Major General Commandant Thomas Holcomb, who soon directed General Denig to do his future CC recruiting outside DC.
+The Times-Herald, as it happened, was hardest hit, causing its vociferous publisher, Cissy Patterson, to complain directly to President Franklin D. Roosevelt.
+The President, in turn passed the complaint to Major General Commandant Thomas Holcomb, who soon directed General Denig to do his future CC recruiting outside DC.

-The combat correspondent program was so successful in World War II that the concept remains today – exclusive with the U. S. Marine Corps – and CCs continue to “tell it like it is” wherever
+Newspaper photographers were initially recruited for the program together with reporters and were similarly designated CCs, primarily because they very often wrote their own captions and stories to accompany their photographs.
+The combat correspondent program was so successful in World War II that the concept remains today – exclusive with the U. S. Marine Corps – and CCs continue to “tell it like it is” wherever Marines see action.

 The USMCCCA Today

 The Association has come a long way since the first WWII CCs organized as a group in New York City after WWII.
-A similar group was formed by CCs in the West, then other parts of the country, with all of them eventually banding together to form the USMCCCA, which is incorporated in the State of New York.
+A similar group was formed by CCs in the West, then other parts of the country, with all of them eventually banding together to form the USMCCCA which is incorporated in the State of New York.
 National bylaws, drafted and controlled by the membership, guide the Association.

 Today, chapters are located in various cities across the United States, and hundreds more CCs are members-at-large residing in every state of the Union and in several other countries.